-1. You can use the "Create a New Book" button (always visible near the top right of your Pressbooks Dashboard).
+1. You can use the "Create a New Book" command (very top menu of your Pressbooks Dashboard).

 Then you can:

 - Start typing your content or pasting it from elsewhere. - Add chapters and parts as needed using the menu on the left side (under Organize). - Use the Import tool (left side menu under Tools) to bring content in from a variety of different places.